 - When the results from monitoring and measurement are analysed and evaluated

 9.1.2 Customer satisfaction

 Xxx is to monitor customers’ perceptions of the degree to which their needs and expectations have been fulfilled.
-Xxx is determined the methods for obtaining, monitoring and reviewing this information.
+Xxx is determined the methods for obtaining, monitoring, and reviewing this information.
 The MKT In Charge has primary responsibility for Customer Satisfaction as one of the measurements of the Quality Management System and as to whether the organization has met customer requirements.
-Customer satisfaction shall include the collection of authentic data, frequency and validity of the analysis.
+Customer satisfaction shall include the collection of authentic data, frequency, and validity of the analysis.
 The trend and major elements affecting customer satisfaction and key indicators of customer dissatisfaction will be monitored supported by objective evidence.
-Wherever data available, the level of customer satisfaction will be compared with those of our competitors & relevant action plan will be evolved.
+Wherever data available, the level of customer satisfaction will be compared with those of our competitors & a relevant action plan will be evolved.
 A customer satisfaction analysis survey will be conducted ONCE IN A 12 MONTHS Review of customer satisfaction will be taken by top management during Management Review Meeting as described in Procedure.

 9.1.3 Analysis and evaluation

 Xxx is analyzed and evaluates appropriate data and information arising from monitoring and measurement.
 The results of the analysis are used to evaluate

 - The performance and effectiveness of the quality management system;

 - The effectiveness of actions taken to address risks and opportunities;

 - The need for improvements to the quality management system

 9.2 Internal audit